Shivers (video game): Graphics

 The game was created using scans of watercolors – some 2500 of them – touched up in Photoshop, along with 3D Studio.
 Each room was assigned to one out of a team of ten artists with the art director ensuring continuity and consistency.

 The cutscenes were filmed with live actors in front of a blue screen, who were superimposed on the digital backgrounds with Ultimatte.
-Each shot required proper camera angles and lensing before filming to ensure matching quality with the digital background.
+Each shot required proper camera angles and lensing before filming to ensure matching perspective and quality with the digital background.
 Occasionally, masonite props would stand in for foreground objects.
 The actors were found by talent agencies and were coached by Bales, producer Wendy Albee and director Tony Ober.

 Sound and music

-" If you look at movie credits, you’d see sound designers, a composer, sound editors, an orchestrator, a sound coordinator, and foley artists [..].
+"If you look at movie credits, you’d see sound designers, a composer, sound editors, an orchestrator, a sound coordinator, and foley artists [..].
 So far in the computer industry, at least where the industry is right now, all those roles are often rolled into one person."